downfa11/cursus/docs/user-guide/README.md

 # Running Modes

-Go-broker can run in two modes:
+cursus can run in two modes:

 ## Broker Mode (Server)

 This is the standard mode that starts the TCP server:

 ```
-./bin/go-broker
+./bin/cursus

 // Or using make:
 // make run